logicplace/pm-dev-docs/hardware/board.md

 * 11021 stamped in black above CN3
 * 0140 next to 94V-0 rating
 * B 7 written in pencil on the cartridge connector
+* Various places: >ABS<
+* Two lines embossed on rubber membrane: H1 18
+* Embossed on back of C plastic and D-pad plastic: 1-1
+* Embossed on IR cover: 1-3
 * Rumble motor: AJ0681 Ac
 * C1/C5: black fill down left side with three lines of text: 1 8 / 100 / 6V where the V is pushed up slightly due to being at the right edge of the face (oriented 90⁰ clockwise)
 * C4: black fill down left side with three lines of text: 100 1MC 1R9 (oriented 90⁰ clockwise)